l-robinsonl/notification-server/README.md

 # WebSocket Notification Server

 (Will be) A production-grade, enterprise-ready WebSocket notification server written in Go.
 Features JWT authentication, team-based message routing, and seamless integration with existing APIs and frontends.
 Currently only REST->notification-server->WebSockets workflow has been tested.
-WebSocket->WebSocket has not.
+WebSocket->WebSocket is in progress and untested.

 ## Features